UniversalAlgebra/fin-lat-rep/README.md

 ## git at the command line

-To stage a file you have changed for commit:
+First, stage your latest changes for commit.

     git add SmallLatticeReps.tex

-To commit your changes locally:
+Then, commit your changes locally.

     git commit -m "change this part because..."

-To push your changes to the remote repository:

-    git push origin master

-To get the latest changes from the remote repo:
+Next, pull down the latest remote changes.

 	git pull

-If that doesn't work, you probably need to commit your local changes first, and then try `pull` again.
-It might merge.
-If it doesn't, you need to do a manual merge.
+This might ask you to commit a merge message.
+Do it!
+If git isn't able to do the merge automatically, it will give you a message indicating that and then you'll need to do a manual merge, which is a giant pain in the ass.
 A merge tool like meld might be helpful.
 You could also try `git diff` to see differences between local and remote versions.

+Finally, push your merged local repo to the remote repo.

+    git push origin master

+## compiling the document

+In case there were additional references added since last time you compiled, you should first delete the file inputs/refs.bib.
+Then do

+    pdflatex SmallLatticeReps.tex
+    bibtex SmallLatticeReps.aux
+	pdflatex SmallLatticeReps.tex
+	pdflatex SmallLatticeReps.tex

+You could also try typing `make` at the command line.
+It might work.
+It might not work.

 ## Emacs/Magit workflow